 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On April 14 we remember a seventh-century Roman Pope who had to fight for the Orthodox faith against a Patriarch and the Emperor himself.
+The Church honors a seventh-century Roman Pope who had to fight for the Orthodox faith against a Patriarch and the Emperor himself.

 Saint Martin, Confessor and Pope of Rome, was from Tuscany.
-He was chosen as Pope at the time of raging controversy in the Church.
+He was chosen as Pope at a time of raging controversy in the Church.
 As Orthodox Christianity teaches that Jesus Christ had two natures, divine and human, it also teaches that He had two wills, divine and human.
 Jesus Christ was truly and fully man, so He acted with a human will.
 He was truly and fully divine, so He submitted His human will to the divine will that He shared with His Father and the Holy Spirit.

 A wrong teaching, that Christ had only one will, was spreading through the Church in Saint Martin's time.
 Even Patriarch Paul of Constantinople adhered to the "Monothelite" heresy.
 The Emperor Constans II, another adherent, published a document upholding the wrong teaching.

 Saint Martin tried unsuccessfully to bring the Patriarch back to the Orthodox faith.
 His efforts infuriated the Emperor, who resented his staunch refusal to support the popular teaching of one will.
 But Martin knew the faith, and would not compromise it.
-He understood that Jesus Christ had to be fully human, having a human will which He chose to submit to the divine will, in order to save us.
+He understood that Jesus Christ had to be fully human, having a real human will which He chose to submit to the divine will, in order to save us.

 Martin was imprisoned, publicly humiliated, and tortured.
 He was ill and physically mutilated when he died in 655, just 25 years before the Monothelite teaching was condemned at the Sixth Ecumenical Council.